AshrithSagar/CP212-DoCPS-2024/Labs/Exercise-2/README.md

     }
     ```

-2. To print a string, we can simply scan the string and print characters one-by-one using myputchar.
+2. To print a string, we can simply scan the string and print characters one-by-one using `myputchar`.

-3. To print numbers, implement a common function called myputnum with the following interface:
+3. To print numbers, implement a common function called `myputnum` with the following interface:

     ```C
     int myputnum(unsigned int num, int base, int precision);